Kruthibharath/tdd-mars-rover-kata/README.md

-# TypeScript project with Tests
+# Mars Rover TypeScript project with Tests

-This repository can be used as a template for creating a TypeScript project using Jest for testing.

-## Instructions

-- Click the "Use this template" button

-- Click "Create new repository"

-- Give your repository a name and click "Create repository from template"

-- Clone down your new repository to your computer

-- Navigate to the directory on your command line

-- Run `npm install` followed by `npm test` to run the tests
+- To create a program to move rovers around the surface of Mars!
+- The surface of Mars is represented by a Plateau.(Rectangle/Square Grid)

+## Breaking into simple steps and implementing RED-GREEN-REFACTOR methodology

+- Create a grid with given x and y coordinates

+- Check for the rover is positioned within the bounds of the plateau.

+- define functions for rover movement : Left, Right, Forward

+- If success, function to take input for the rover for its position(coordinates) and direction (N,E,S,W)

+- Hoping to reach this step without any issues/failing tests

+- Great!!
+Good attempt, keep up the work and spirit to achieve the result.